nikipi/academic-kickstart/content/project/internal-project/index.md

 ---
-title: Internal Project
+title: i-Tech
-summary: An example of using the in-built project page.
+summary: IT knowledge should never be forgotten in the developing regions
 tags:
 - Social
 date: ""